• Home

 1. A Vimanam board

-3. 6 cowrie shells or 2 cuboid dices for scoring
+3. 6 cowrie shells or 2 cuboid dice for scoring

-The objective is to move all your pawns around the track and be the first to reach your finishing point.
+The objective is to move all your pawns around the track and be the first to bring them to the finishing point.

 Board Layout